Elevating Teacher Evaluation: From Meeting Minimum Standards to Fostering Ongoing Growth

 Another step towards growth-oriented teacher support is formative feedback.
 We won’t dance around the fact that providing feedback is one of the hardest parts of a principal’s job — especially when feedback is negative and causes teachers to become defensive of their craft.
 This tends to happen when you don’t provide much to back it up or when it’s a result of a one-time classroom visit.
 Defensiveness usually boils down to a lack of trust.

-You can build trust through frequent feedback.
 Take the time to visit classrooms.
 Make it a point to know each teacher’s professional learning goals.
 Identify individual strengths and celebrate them.
 And don’t forget to offer feedback in a timely manner if you want it to land well.
 By upping the frequency of feedback and recognizing strengths, teachers will come to rely on and expect your support.
+When feedback is embedded in the school’s DNA, evaluations become less about judgment and more about collective progress.

 Make growth visible

 Teachers want ownership of their professional development.
 They want to be able to track their growth over time.
 They want to be able to visualize their progress.
-Google docs (or worse, paper and pen systems!) leave much to be desired when it comes to motivating teachers towards growth.
+Google docs/ paper and pen systems leave much to be desired when it comes to motivating teachers towards growth.
 And they leave much room for error and oversight.

 That’s why you need better technology to manage coaching and evaluation; technology that allows both school leaders and teachers alike to visualize data and spot trends, and keep all feedback and classroom artifacts (e.g. videos, documents) in one easily accessible place.